lateinit-apps/guitar-app/docs/PRD.md

   - RU localization
   - album/author thumbnails
   - link for youtube video
-  - link for itunes/spotify/soundcloud/yandex music
+  - link for itunes/spotify/soundcloud/deezer/yandex music
   - mobile app

 - Arguable:
-  - using microphone to record tabs (we are not an audio recognition service, are we?)
+  - using sound input to record tabs (we are not an audio recognition service, are we?)
-  - using guitar input to record tabs (we are not a recording software, are we?)
-  - timed lyrics for songs (we are not a karaoke service, are we?)
   - comments section for tab page (we are not a video hosting service, are we?)
-  - forum/message chain for discussions (we are not a social network service, are we?)
+  - forum/messages for discussions (we are not a social network service, are we?)
-  - other localizations (we are not satisfied with ENG/RU one, are we?)
-    - the only one language that we know and can add is UA, *seems like what is Ukraine nearabout?*
-  - accessibility (we are not invalides, are we?)